 Make a checklist of desired vehicle features

 Consumers are currently spoilt for choice when it comes to cars.
-From hatchbacks to SUVs to electric cars, there are more options available than ever before (not to mention that it is currently a great time to buy a new car).
+From hatchbacks to SUVs and hybrids to electric cars, there are more options available than ever before (not to mention that right now is a great time to buy a new car).

-A great first step is to make a simple checklist of the features your vehicle must have vs the ‘would be nice’ features that you can go without.
+A good first step is to make a simple checklist of the features that your car needs vs the ‘would be nice’ features that you can go without.
 This list will differ a lot based on personal taste and what exactly you’ll be using the car for, but it is a very simple way to define which financial bracket of vehicles your preferences are suited towards.
-For example, cruise control, ABS brakes and 4WD capabilities might be necessities and on your must-have list, whilst a sunroof, granite trim or motorized cup holders (these are a real thing!) may end up on the latter list of features you can live without.
+For example, cruise control, ABS brakes and 4WD capabilities might be necessities and on your must-have list, whilst a sunroof, granite trim or motorised cup holders (these are a real thing!) may end up on the latter list of features you can live without.
+If it's a 4WD you're after, check out our comprehensive list of the 10 Best 4WD Cars in 2022.

 Assess income & ongoing expenses

-The next step is to figure out the percentage of your annual income you want to put towards your car, which will help you stick to a reasonable budget.
-Start off by subtracting your essential expenses (groceries, rent, medical bills, pet costs etc) from your salary; you’ll then have a rough idea of your disposable income which can be allocated towards a car.
+The next step is to figure out what percentage of your annual income you want to put towards your car, as this will help you stick to a reasonable budget.
+Start by subtracting your essential expenses (groceries, rent, medical bills, pet costs etc) from your salary, as well as any existing debt obligations you might have (like student loans or credit card debt).
+You’ll then have a rough idea of your disposable income which can be allocated towards a car.
 We recommend basing these projections over a year if possible so you can figure out what % of your annual salary can be put towards a car (a simple spreadsheet can assist with this).

 How much should I spend on a car if I make 80000?